jamigibbs/and-the-winner-is/README.md

 The bulk of the components are displayed on a single dashboard page with sections conditionally displayed based on login status.

-Basic design is provided by the Matieral UI library of HOCs with minor custon inline styles within individual components.
+Basic design is provided by the Matieral UI library of HOCs with minor custom inline styles within individual components.
 If more style was required, I would have moved the inline styles to a separate SCSS folder for better management.
 But for the size of the current application, inline style on a component level is sufficient.

 Lastly, updating framework info without a page refresh is handled on the component level with an `async` promise wrapped within a 10 minute `setInterval` to the Github API.
 I considered using websockets to handle the updates but ultimately decided that it would have been excessive for a minor API request.
 Websockets are a great choice for interactive communication sessions where you need to send and receive information but in this case, we're only requesting and receiving so a standard interval sufficed.